shxwheen/server-client-connection-in-C/README.md

 HEAD Request:

-`HEAD PATH HTTP.1.0` like `HEAD /index.html HTTP/1.0`
+`HEAD PATH HTTP/1.0` like `HEAD /index.html HTTP/1.0`

-GET responses and Error messages will print to an output file which will be created within the `tests` folder which already has 2 examples (one for an error, one for client output)
+GET responses and Error messages will print to an output file which will be created within the `tests` folder which already has 2 examples (one for an error, one for a successful client request)
+The errors will have `*error*` at the beginning of their output file name and the successful client requests will just have `client: *pid#*` at the beginning of their output file name

 ALL responses will also be printed to the client terminal and have appropriate headers.
+(GET headers will only print in client terminal NOT the output file, as advised in Office Hours)

 Client should terminate after a response is generated.